BenWassa/Iris/README.md

 - 🎛️ **Interactive Sliders** for 5 neurochemicals with real-time updates
 - 🎨 **Gradient UI** with glassmorphism design and smooth animations
 - 📱 **Responsive Design** optimized for desktop and mobile devices
-- ⚡ **Client-side Processing** with JavaScript cosine similarity implementation
+- ⚡ **Live Backend Integration** with Flask API for real-time emotion inference

 ### **Planned Enhancements**
 - 📊 **D3.js Canvas** for 2-D emotion space visualization